Devil5614737/Quote-Generator-Assignment/README.md

 # Quote Generator

-This is a quote generator built using the React framework.
+This is a quote generator built using the React framework and Redux.
 It uses an API to retrieve quotes from a database and allows users to save quotes to their bookmarks, get random quotes, and get quotes by category.

 ## Features
 - Fetch quotes from an API